Mirantis/rally-plugins/README.md

   - create namespace and namespaced statefulset and delete it then
   - create namespace and namespaced statefulset, scale it with number of replicas, scale revert and delete statefulset then
+  - create namespace and namespaced job with "Never" restart policy, wait for successful status and delete it then.

 For more details how to run and analyze tests, see `docs\source` directory.